skills17/euroskills-web-development-2023/src/modules/module-c/INSTRUCTIONS.md

 This service can be used to chat with.
 Its API accepts a JSON object with a text prompt field and a conversation ID.
 Another endpoint can then be used to fetch a partial conversation response in plain text.
 An indicator `<EOF>` is printed at the end once the answer is final.
-The consumer you build needs to poll the endpoint and provide the partial answer to the user until it is final.
-Then the user can submit another prompt to continue the conversation.
-It should not be possible to submit a prompt while the service is still processing the previous one.
+The service you build needs to fetch the endpoint and provide the partial answer to the user until it is final.
+The frontend will be polling for the answer.
+After the response is complete, the user can submit another prompt to continue the conversation.
+It should not be possible to submit a prompt while the service is still processing the previous conversation input.

 You can find the specification of the API in the file `chatterblast.yaml` and the generated documentation in the file `chatterblast.html`.